Resources

 Fireworks

-Everyone loves a good fireworks display on New Year's, the Fourth of July, Diwali and other times -- but animals aren't big fans.
+Everyone loves a good fireworks display on New Year's, the Fourth of July, Diwali and other holidays -- but animals aren't big fans.
+Dogs' and cats' hearing is magnitudes more sensitive than ours, so the sound of fireworks can be especially disturbing to them.
 Dogs and cats have been known to become so terrified of fireworks that they run away from home in a panic.
 In fact, more pets go missing around July Fourth than any other time of the year.

 During holidays when fireworks will be common, keep your pets indoors, secure and confortable.
-Turn on a TV, radio or fan to provide some ambient sound to help drown out the noise outside.
-If you choose to take your pet to a fireworks display, be certain of its reaction to loud sounds, and secure it with a harness and leash.
+Turn on a TV, radio, fan or "white noise" machine to provide ambient sound to help drown out the noise outside.
+Additional tools for helping pets cope with stressful events such as fireworks are Feliway pheremone diffusers and Thundershirts.

 Finally, if you have fireworks displays of your own, keep your pets far away!